qgolsteyn/easyaspi/SPECS.md

 ### Formulating rules as constraints

-Each rule of a particular problem type can be formulated as a mathematical inequation.
+Each rule of a particular problem type can be formulated as a set of controlled and derived variables.

-For example, for addition in Grade 1, students are expected to be able to add a "large" number with a "small" number to values up to 10.
+For example, for addition in Grade 1, students are expected to be able to add a "large" number with a "small" number to values up to 9.
 This can be formulated as such, assuming an addition takes the form a + b = c.

+Controlled variables:

-- `5 < a < 10`
+- `5 < c < 9`
-- `0 < b < 5`
+- `0 < b < 3`

-A particular assignment to all the variables can be scored on how many constraints it satisfies.

-### Finding the best assignment

-Using local search with gradient descent, we can find the assignment that satisfies all the constraints.
-The starting assignment can use the unary constraints as a starting point, and the algorithm can iterate until it finds a solution for the complex constraints.
-This approach allows us to be quite declarative in formulating the rules of a particular problem, and have the algorithm remain general enough to solve the problem for us.

-The algorithm accepts a problem definition (variables and constraints) and outputs the best assignment it found for all the variables.
+Derived variables:

+- `a = c - b`

+Controlled variables have their domain specified, while derived variables are formulated as an equation consisting of controlled variables.

+An algorithm can pick a random value for the controlled variables, and then compute derived variables as needed.

 ### Hashing